tatsuyafujisaki/kotlin-playground/markdown/coroutines.md

 * is a function that can suspend a coroutine without blocking the thread.
 * must be called from a coroutine or another suspending function.

-# Resume
-* is the opposite of "suspend".

 # Coroutine builder
+* creates a coroutine.
 * is an extension function of CoroutineScope meaning a coroutine builder must be used inside a CoroutineScope.
 * is where you can start a coroutine and run a given lambda in it.
 * is where you can start a coroutine and run a suspending function in it.

-* launch {...}
+## launch
-  * creates a coroutine.
-  * returns immediately (fire-and-forget).
-  * does not return the result.
+* returns immediately, but does not return the result (fire-and-forget).
 * starts a coroutine and returns the coroutine as a job on which you can use "join" if you want to wait for the job to complete.
 * A lambda inside launch{} is automatically marked with "suspend".
+* When creating a coroutine from a non-coroutine, start with `launch`.

-* async {...}
+## async
-  * creates a coroutine.
 * returns the future result as a Deferred on which you must await().
 * A big difference between launch and async is how they handle exceptions. async returns an exception instead of throwing it.

-* future {...}
+## future
-  * returns a Future.
+returns a Future.

 # Structured concurrency
 * is to avoid a leaked coroutine.